Single-Season Tigers Home Run Leaders: Top 22

 Rocky Colavito: 45 Home Runs in 1961

-For whatever reason, the middle of the game (between the fourth and sixth innings) was Colavito’s favorite.
-His 1.208 OPS during this period was nearly 400 points better than what he did in innings 1-3 and 7-9.
+For whatever reason, the middle of the game (between the fourth and sixth innings) during the 1961 campaign was Colavito’s favorite.
+His 1.208 OPS was nearly 400 points better than what he did in innings 1-3 and 7-9.
 This period also contained his most homers (22) and RBI (60) on his way to setting the franchise homer record for left fielders.

 Miguel Cabrera: 44 Home Runs in 2012 and 2013

-Miguel Cabrera has put together a ton of great years throughout his MLB career, but none were better than what he did for the Tigers in 2012 and 2013, which helped make him getting on this exclusive home run list possible. .
-These were the only years he produced more than 7.0 fWAR in a season (he combined for 15.9 over this stretch), he took home AL MVP honors two straight years, and captured a Triple Crown in 2012 with a .330 batting average, 44 home runs, and 139 RBI.
+Miguel Cabrera has put together a ton of great years throughout his MLB career, but none were better than what he did for the Tigers in 2012 and 2013.
+These were the only years he produced more than 7.0 fWAR in a season (he combined for 15.9 over this stretch).
+He also took home AL MVP honors two straight years and captured a Triple Crown in 2012 with a .330 batting average, 44 home runs, and 139 RBI.

 When looking at his homer production, it’s interesting to see Miggy arrive at the same number in two completely different ways.
 In 2012, he got to 44 by hitting them mostly at home (28 in Detroit, 16 everywhere else) and getting hot in the second half (18 homers pre-All-Star break, 26 post-All-Star break).
-In 2013, it flipped as he hit the majority of his homers on the road (27 as a visitor, 17 at home) and prior to the All-Star break (30 in the first half, 14 in the second half).
+It flipped in 2013, as he hit the majority of his homers on the road (27 as a visitor, 17 at home) and before the All-Star break (30 in the first half, 14 in the second half).

 Hank Greenberg: 44 Home Runs in 1946